BardicDefense/purple-hack/README.md

 ### Navigation and Getting Lost

-If the party has never been to a hex they've just entered, the party makes a **navigation check** by rolling 1d12.
-Subtract the hex's base Entry Cost, and another -6 if there's thick fog, a blizzard, a sandstorm, or the like in the hex.
-Remove up to 2 points of these penalties if the party has any members with the Fieldcraft feat for that hex's terrain type.
+If the party enters a hex they have not fully searched, the party makes a **navigation check** by rolling 1d6.
+The chance of getting lost depends on the terrain being explored (see table above).

+There is no chance of getting lost if the party is following a road, and there is only a 1-in-6 chance of getting lost if the party is following a trail or track.

+In conditions of reduced visibility, like a thick fog or blizzard, the chance of getting lost increases by 1, and in darkness by 2.

+If the party has a member with the Fieldcraft feat for that hex's terrain type, the chance of getting lost decreases by 1.

 This check is skipped if the party has a respectable map or knowledgeable guide, or if there is a road, trail, coastline, or river in the current hex they can logically follow to their next hex.
 The party is assumed to map any hex passed through.

-On a result of 1 or less, the check fails & the party is lost.
+If the check fails, the party is lost.
 To leave the hex, the party must spend hex points equal to the amount they spent to enter it originally, and then make a new navigation check.
 Failure means that the party is still lost.

 ### Searching